Bird-worm seal script

-The bird-worm seal script (鳥蟲篆) is a type of ancient seal script originating in China.
+The bird-worm seal script (鳥蟲篆) is a type of ancient seal script originating in Ancient China.

 Names

 The Chinese character 鳥 (niǎo) means "bird" and the character 蟲 (chóng) means "insect", but can also mean any creature that looks like a worm, including invertebrate worms and reptiles such as snakes and lizards (and even the Chinese dragon).
 The character 篆 (zhuàn) means "seal (script)".

 Other names for this kind of seal script: